bradbowes/tiger/readme.md

+# Tiger compiler

+- compiler for the Andrew Appel's Tiger language with a few tweaks.
+- written in Free Pascal, roughly following the C book

-* Differences from Tiger book
+# Differences from Tiger book

 - added 'mod' operator.
 - '&' operator changed to 'and'